HelloHowAreYouHaveANiceDay/reading-notes/docs/us_taxation/individual_taxation.md

 #### Support Test

-over one half of the support of a dependent must be provided by the tapayer. support includes food, shelter, clothing, medical and dental, education, etc.
+over one half of the support of a dependent must be provided by the taxpayer. support includes food, shelter, clothing, medical and dental, education, etc.

 generally the amount = amount of expense incurred.